saba99/Whisper_ASR_OpenAi/README.md

 This repository refines the timestamps of openAI's Whisper model via forced aligment with phoneme-based ASR models (e.g. wav2vec2.0), multilingual use-case.

-**Whisper** is an ASR model [developed by OpenAI](https://github.com/openai/whisper), trained on a large dataset of diverse audio.
-Whilst it does produces highly accurate transcriptions, the corresponding timestamps are at the utterance-level, not per word, and can be inaccurate by several seconds.

-**Phoneme-Based ASR** A suite of models finetuned to recognise the smallest unit of speech distinguishing one word from another, e.g. the element p in "tap".
-A popular example model is [wav2vec2.0](https://huggingface.co/facebook/wav2vec2-large-960h-lv60-self).

-**Forced Alignment** refers to the process by which orthographic transcriptions are aligned to audio recordings to automatically generate phone level segmentation.

-<h2 align="left", id="highlights">New🚨</h2>

-- VAD filtering: Voice Activity Detection (VAD) from [Pyannote.audio](https://huggingface.co/pyannote/voice-activity-detection) is used as a preprocessing step to remove reliance on whisper timestamps and only transcribe audio segments containing speech. add `--vad_filter` flag, increases timestamp accuracy and robustness (requires more GPU mem due to 30s inputs in wav2vec2)
-- Character level timestamps (see `*.char.ass` file output)
-- Diarization (still in beta, add `--diarization`)

 <h2 align="left" id="setup">Setup ⚙️</h2>
 Install this package using